MarcoPolo/apm/README.md

 ## Retrieving values

 In the topology section it is shown that performing a GET on a directory returns the directory's contents.
-Performing a GET on a reference returns that reference's values and their timestamps (as UNIX timestamps).
-The request should include boundaries on the dataset, if it doesn't the most recent 100 values for the reference will be returned.
+Performing a GET on a reference use `:all` returns that reference's values and their timestamps (as UNIX timestamps).

 ```
-> GET /dir/ref1
+> GET /dir/ref1/:all
 [ { "ts":..., "val":1 },
   { "ts":..., "val":2 },
   ... ]